SAN Diego is “military town” and Navy and Marine Corps families abound, as well as retirees from different branches of our military.

 For military retirement purposes, the portion of retirement earned during marriage before separation is considered community property.
 A spouse is eligible to receive a portion of the military spouse’s retirement no matter how long they were married so long as the military spouse was earning retirement benefits while they were married.
 The Court may divide “disposable” retired pay, which is the “gross” monthly retired pay minus certain deductions.

 “S/he is the one who left our family.
 I shouldn’t have to pay support.”

 Issues of marital infidelity and family support can be handled directly within the military, with each military branch having their own guidelines.
-In California however, since this is a no-fault divorce state.
-There is no assignment of blame or fault; fault does not factor in the equation in the issue of support.
+In California, however, since this is a no-fault divorce state there is no assignment of blame or fault; fault does not factor in the equation on the issue of support.
 Some of the factors that the Court will look at to determine whether there is basis for support, and if so, in what amount, are – length of marriage, age of parties, if there are minor children in the marriage, income of both parties.

 “I’m smart enough to handle my own divorce.
 Why do I need an attorney?”

 You don’t need an attorney.
 There is no requirement that you must have an attorney.

 However, in cases involving issues such as military divorce, domestic violence, custody disputes, child support, spousal support, and division of community property assets it would be wise to seek advice from a licensed and experienced attorney so as not to waste your time and money, not to mention the court’s time and resources, especially when you have to keep going back to court because of incomplete or missing documents that could have been addressed from the very beginning by a competent and knowledgeable attorney.